olegp/ak-mail/README.md

       text: 'world'
     });

+To send HTML instead of plain text, replace the `text` attribute with `html`.

 The `server` and `key` parameters are available via your [Mailgun control panel](http://www.mailgun.com).

 To email multiple recipients, set `to` to be an array of Strings.